ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DSA/Part_3/Backtracking/SubSetAnsSubSequence.md

 - **Subset**: A subset of a set includes any combination of its elements, including the empty set and the set itself.
 Order does not matter.
     - Example: `{1, 2, 3}` → `{}`, `{1}`, `{2}`, `{3}`, `{1,2}`, `{1,3}`, `{2,3}`, `{1,2,3}`
     - Total subsets of a set with `n` elements = `2^n` (including empty set)
+    - when there are duplicate elements you should skip since duplicate subset is not valid

 - **Subsequence**: A subsequence is a sequence derived from another sequence by deleting some or no elements without changing the order.
     - Example: "abc" → "a", "b", "c", "ab", "ac", "bc", "abc"